Christian Ritz, LL.M. (USYD)

 Prior to joining our firm, Christian practiced antitrust and competition law at the Berlin office of Freshfields Bruckhaus Deringer.
 He also gained valuable experience in the EU public policy arena while working for Alber & Geiger in Berlin and Brussels.

-Christian undertook his legal education at the Rheinische Friedrich-Wilhelms-Universität Bonn and the Université Paris-Sud, France, focusing on European and Public International Law.
+Christian undertook his legal education at the Rheinische Friedrich-Wilhelms-Universität Bonn and the Université Paris-Sud, France.
 He obtained a Master of Laws degree (LL.M.) from the University of Sydney, Australia.
 He trained with international law firms in Berlin as well as with the German Federal Ministry of Economics and Technology.